Qt-Widgets/QDataflowCanvas/README.md

 ![screenshot](/screenshot.png?raw=true)

 Start by creating a UI with a QSpinBox and a QPushButton which will be used to send input to one of the nodes (the `source` object).
-Create also a disabled QLineEdit which will be used to display the data received by the `sink` object.
+Create also a read-only QLineEdit which will be used to display the data received by the `sink` object.

 The `dataflowMetaObject` is a volatile field used to attach the dataflow logic to the graph.